An in-depth look at the four best free NAS software solutions for home and business users to keep your data from loss.

 - Incredible enterprise storage features

-- Many of the features are overkill for home users, especially those looking to build something simple.
+- Many features are overkill for home users, especially those looking to build something simple.

-- It’s not the greatest choice for old, low-spec hardware.
+- It is not the greatest choice for old, low-spec hardware.
 It wants loads of RAM, particularly if you plan to use OpenZFS.
 This is more an OpenZFS thing than a FreeNAS thing, though.

-One thing that should be noticed before installing TrueNAS CORE on some old specs systems is that it needs a good amount of RAM (you need a minimum of 8GB RAM) to work, especially when you are planning to install an OpenZFS file system.
+One thing we should notice before installing TrueNAS CORE on some old specs systems is that it needs a good amount of RAM (you need a minimum of 8GB RAM) to work, especially when you are planning to install an OpenZFS file system.

 3. OpenMediaVault: Best NAS for Home Users

-OpenMediaVault (OMV) is a Debian-based Linux distribution for NAS software and is best well-known for home users and small businesses.
+OpenMediaVault (OMV) is a Debian-based Linux distribution for NAS software and is best known for home users and small businesses.
 It supports all major protocols such as SSH, (S)FTP, SMB, CIFS, and RSync and offers a straightforward way to set up NAS servers for home users.

-OpenMediaVault is straightforward to roll out and simple to manage, thanks to its well-designed web-based user interface, making it suitable for even non-technical users.
+OpenMediaVault is straightforward to roll out and simple to manage, thanks to its well-designed web-based user interface, making it suitable for non-technical users.
 The user interface can further be enhanced by using its plugin directories.

 The project shares some features with TrueNAS CORE, like storage monitoring, file sharing, and disk management, and supports multiple file systems like ext4, Btrfs, JFS, and XFS.

 One of OpenMediaVault’s best NAS features compared to TrueNAS CORE is its low system requirements.
 You can run OMV on low-powered devices like the Raspberry Pi.

 The project is complemented by an extensive support infrastructure with plenty of documentation for first-time handhold users.

 OpenMediaVault is a capable and one of the best NAS software deployment distro right out of the box.
-However, it can be more advanced with tons of features that integrate plugins into the base system and even third-party plugins using the OMV-Extras repository.
+However, it can be more advanced with many features that integrate plugins into the base system and even third-party plugins using the OMV-Extras repository.

 OpenMediaVault Pros and Cons